Chunk of the day: go through a rough patch

 It can be hard to know what to say when friends tell you things like this, of course.
 I asked what the problem was, listened carefully when my friend mentioned they’d decided to try relationship counselling and that they were determined to make a go of it.
 I then said I really hoped that things would work out OK and said to keep in touch.
 What else can you do?

 Want to learn more Lexical Lab?
-Take a course with us this summer.
+Take an online course with us this summer.

 Thanks for this great -nevertheless sad- collection of language for the hard times.